codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 ### How can you sponsor?

 There are different ways that you can help and support our vibrant and growing community.
-You can be a regular workshop supporter and offer your venue and food to a substantial amount of workshops taking place in your area or be a workshop supporter and help by taking care of one of our workshops every now and then.
+You can be a regular workshop supporter and offer your venue and food to a substantial amount of workshops taking place in your area.

 We also welcome monetary sponsorship to help us cover other expenses.
 The best way to make a monetary contribution is to use our online [donation portal](https://codebar.enthuse.com/donate/#!/).

-You can also come on board as a codebar partner, this will be a 12 month partnership were we will collaborate several times throughout the 12 months.
+You can also come on board as a codebar partner for a 12 month partnership.
 If you're interested in this option, please drop us an email <hello@codebar.io>.

 ### Why sponsor us